 Unique and compelling, the book will be highly useful in studies of diaspora, globalisation and transnational migration, multiculturalism, cultural studies, ethnic minority studies, sociology, politics and international relations, and South Asian studies.

 1. Introduction: The Issue of Immigrant Homemaking 2.
 British Indian Ethnogenesis: Their Historical Homemaking in the Caribbean 3.
 Ethnicity and Political Integration: Making the Political Home 4.
 Homemaking by Douglarisation?
 5. Institutional Homemaking of Dutch Hindustanis 6.
 Second-Generation Transnationalism 7.
 Technology, Social Networks and Culture of Young Hindustanis 8.
 Shopping in Mumbai: Transnational Homemaking

-Ruben Gowricharn is Full Professor of Indian Diaspora Studies at the VU University in Amsterdam, Netherlands.
+Ruben Gowricharn is Professor of Indian Diaspora Studies at the VU University in Amsterdam, the Netherlands.
 He has published extensively on diasporas, democracy and the integration of ethnic minorities.
 He has edited several books including Shifting Transnational Bonding in Indian Diaspora (2020) and Political Integration in Indian Diaspora Societies (2020).
 He is also the managing director of a doctoral program for adult migrant students in the Netherlands and Suriname.